kljohann/genpybind/README.md

 Unspecified base classes are default-initialized.
 Unspecified fields use their default member initializers (if present) or a default-constructed value.

-Note: This feature is currently limited to aggregate types without `inline_base` or `hide_base` annotations.
+Note: This feature is experimental and needs to be enabled using the `--experiment=aggregates` flag.
+It's also currently limited to aggregate types without `inline_base` or `hide_base` annotations.

 [aggregate initialization]: https://en.cppreference.com/w/cpp/language/aggregate_initialization